1. Program Summary

 The Education Department serves undergraduate and graduate students seeking credentials and/or degrees.
 Many of our graduate students are already teaching in local Catholic Schools as they work toward credentials and masters.
 All candidates take classes together, despite coming from different pathways.
 Our aim is for candidates to be able to understand course material from multiple perspectives.
 In addition, candidates currently teaching offer insights that show use of the theories in practical application.
 Undergraduate candidates, completing their credentials concurrently with their degrees, often ask questions of their more experienced peers to help them prepare for their practice lessons that are part of their early fieldwork.
 In addition, all preliminary credential candidates take foundational courses together.
 This allows for good communication between those teaching or planning to teach in elementary, secondary, or education specialist positions and sets them up for collaborations as practicing educators.

-*Please note that all content in this review describes our program without accommodations due to COVID-19.
+*Please note that all content in this review describe our program without accommodations due to COVID-19.
 Please see the section related to COVID-19 to see what temporary modifications have been put into place.

 Leadership within the credential program.
 The Chair of the Education Department reports directly to the Provost.
 Program Directors (Preliminary Credential Programs in Multiple Subjects, Single Subjects, and Education Specialist and the Clear Credential Program (Induction) work closely with each other and the Chair, ensuring that standards are being met in the curricula.
 Each of the three preliminary directors is responsible for a set of shared courses in addition to the courses specific to their program.
 There are several pathways within each preliminary program, including options for earning a credential concurrent with a bachelor’s degree.
 The Coordinator for the Liberal Studies program works with undergraduate candidates to ensure that they take the necessary courses for both their degree and their credential.
 Currently, students who complete our full, re-structured Liberal Studies program qualify for the Elementary Subject Matter (ESM) waiver for content competency needed to obtain their credential in California.
 Although rare, undergraduate students seeking a dual credential with Multiple Subjects and Education Specialist, will also be advised by the Director for the Education Specialist Program.
 Undergraduate students seeking a Single Subject credential will complete their degree in a specific content working with their major advisor and also consulting with the Director for the Single Subject Program.